jamie120/ms3-eat-vegan-recipes/testing.md

 ### **Add Recipe Page - Fixes**
-* Style/font style missing from call to action button and caption at the bottom of the page.
+* Style/font style missing from the call to action button and caption at the bottom of the page.

 # **Edit Recipe Page**